By Erinne Ong

-TriGen is now exploring new digital tools to help seniors with their health.
+TriGen is now exploring new digital solutions and tools to help seniors with their health.
 By working with like-minded partners, these organisations hope to expand their digital literacy initiatives so they can reach more sectors in need and leave no one behind.

 Making the digital future possible

 Indeed, ramping up Digital for Life efforts will be vital to enrich lives through digital technologies.
 For instance, Standard Chartered Bank and Keppel Corporation are contributing S$1.3 million to bring the Digital for Life fund to a total of S$3.8 million as of March 2021.
 With the Government matching donations dollar-for-dollar, non-profit organisations can garner support for their community projects when the Call for Proposals for Digital for Life Fund opens in the second quarter of 2021.